 Our favorite neighborhood is definitively the Old Town.
 It somehow feels magically stuck in time with numerous Chinese merchant houses from the beginning of the 20th Century.
 We stayed at the gorgeous Citadines Lizhiwan Guangzhou Hotel located inside the so-called Lychee Bay Scenic Area.
 This beautiful street is packed with authentic old houses and surrounded by a lush park with a huge lake – Liwan Lake Park.
 The colorful Shangxiajiu Pedestrian Street is in the neighborhood and Shamian Island is within walking distance.
 While walking around the park we stumbled upon a live Chinese Opera production.
 Fantastic costumes, voices and music under gorgeous trees: a memory we will carry forever.

 We spent our last week in China around Shanghai.
 Apart from China’s largest city we wanted to visit another giant metropolis.
 Suzhou with its numerous beautiful gardens was one option, but we felt like we wanted to see something different.
 So, Hangzhou got into our minds.
-It has what probably no other big Chinese city has: an incredible natural spot in its very own center.
+It has what probably no other Chinese megacity has: an incredible natural spot in its very own center.
 Of course, we are talking about the famous West Lake.
 The place is so special that in 2011 it was included in UNESCO’s list of World Heritage Sites.

 What to see in Hangzhou